Justsecret123/One-Piece-Image-Classifier/README.md

 ### 1-First option: Using the Tensorflow Serving image deployed [here](https://hub.docker.com/repository/docker/ibrahimserouis/my-tensorflow-models) **TAG: OP_serving**

 Pull the Docker imae with the OP_serving tag, then run inferences using the 8501 port.
-Tightly respect the model input architecture (batch_size, 224, 224, 3).

 > A test script example is available [here](/Scripts/Prediction_OP_Model_Test.py)